sadsotti/helper-bot/README.md

 - 🤖 Integrates AI via OpenAI to generate helpful and clear responses
 - ⚙️ `/ping` command
 - 🧵 Simple and easily extendable code
-- ☁️ Fast deployment on Railway or locally
+- ☁️ Fast deployment on WispByte or locally

 ---